 Our TRIP clinical trials program is working to develop new psychedelic therapies and advance psychedelic medications including psilocybin to FDA approval.
 For information about psychedelic-assisted clinical trials call: 310-582-7611 or visit the clinical trials page below.

 Psychedelic-Assisted Therapy Background

 The potential for mystical experiences to produce rapid, profound, and sustained changes in insight, mood, behavior, and consciousness was recognized and first used by indigenous cultures in shamanic and other healing rituals.
 Psychedelic-assisted therapies for treating behavioral health disorders was studied extensively and safely in approximately 40,000 patients in North America in the 1950’s and 1960’s.

-However, despite clear benefit for many patients, its use faded dramatically in the wake of the counter-culture movement and the Controlled Substances Act in 1970, which scheduled psychedelics as dangerous and illegal drugs.
-Fortunately, there is a renaissance in psychedelic-assisted therapies that has been quietly gaining momentum since the 1990’s.
+Its use faded due to the Controlled Substances Act in 1970, but there is a renaissance in psychedelic-assisted therapies that has been gaining momentum since the 1990’s.

 Current Psychedelic Research

 Today, multiple clinical trials are underway testing a variety of psychedelic drugs including psilocybin, the active ingredient of “magic mushrooms,” MDMA (“ecstasy”), and ketamine, for a diverse range of indications including major depression, Post-Traumatic Stress Disorder (PTSD), anxiety disorder, end-of-life and palliative care setting, as well as alcohol, nicotine and other substance use disorders.